caiw/scale-generator/README.md

 :>	C, D, E, F, G, A, B
 : is the C-major scale, then
 :>	A, B, C, D, E, F, G
-: is also the C-major scale, but starting on the 6th note.
+: is also the C-Major scale, but starting on the 6th note.
 This particular mode is known as the Aeolian or VI mode.
 : You might, as a musician, not consider these scales to be "different", and so using this switch will only show one out of each of the modes of a scale.

 `--filter_chromatic_triplets`